allkern/psxe/README.md

 ![Ubuntu](https://github.com/allkern/psx/actions/workflows/ubuntu.yml/badge.svg)

 ## Running
-You can just download the latest automated build for your platform on Releases.
+You can download the latest automated build for your platform on Releases.
 If your system isn't supported, you can easily build the emulator from source, instructions on "Building" below.

-In order to run the emulator, you will need a BIOS file, `SCPH1001.bin` specifically, you can either get it from the internet or [dump it from your own console](https://www.youtube.com/watch?v=u8eHp0COcBo).
-Just put it in the same directory where the executable is located.
-I will write a CLI parser really soon though, you will be able to just specify the location of the BIOS or a search folder.
+In order to run the emulator, you will need a BIOS file.
+You can either get it from the internet or [dump it from your own console](https://www.youtube.com/watch?v=u8eHp0COcBo).

-Other BIOSes aren't currently supported, though I've only tested `SCPH1000.bin` so far.
+Use the `-b` or `--bios` setting to configure the BIOS file.

 ## Progress
 Here's a list of what's currently implemented: